The Best Green Cleaning Tips for a Fresh, Healthy Home

 Ideally, you shouldn’t throw those chemical cleaners in the garbage or down your garbage disposal, as they’ll end up in the water supply or landfill.
 Rather, it’s best to seek out a community collection program that can safely dispose of your unused cleaning products.
 To find one of these programs, just do an internet search for “household hazardous waste disposal” near your city.

 2.Use Hydrogen Peroxide 3%

 Hydrogen peroxide 3% has over 50 uses around the home and garden, including disinfecting your children’s toys, cleaning tiles, whitening and brightening clothing, cleaning hardwood floors, removing stains, and so much more.
+Read more about hydrogen peroxide hacks.
 It’s truly an all-in-one product that can replace all the chemical-laden products you have under your kitchen sink, making it a very cost-effective choice.
 With hydrogen peroxide 3%, you don’t have to sacrifice your health for a clean home.

 3. Open Some Windows

 It’s not unusual for the air quality inside a home to be up to five times more polluted than the air outside.
 How crazy is that?
 This is due to the use of the aforementioned chemical cleaners, byproducts from toxic materials, bacteria, mould, and the fact that homes are better insulated than ever before.
 If the outside air is usually better than your indoor air, one easy, free solution to improve your indoor air quality is to open your windows.
 Keeping windows open as often as possible allows fresh air in and keeps toxins flowing out.
 Plus, a nice breeze is sure to brighten your mood.